ECHO Community Summerschool edition

 - Presentation of project plans

-The condition for signing up is that you are available during both weekends.
+The condition for signing up is that you are available during for all 5 meetings.
 The meet-up will take place in Schoorl, Noord-Holland and will be fully taken care of (including travel costs, overnight stays, food and drinks).
 Participation in the program is therefore free of charge.
 It is possible to use the accommodation option, but that is not mandatory.
 You can register via this link.

 For more information or questions on the program please contact Josefien via phone: 06-18257003 or e-mail: Josefien@echo-net.nl.